dresdner353/jbhasd/Quickstart.md

 If device contact is lost >= 30 seconds, the URL is removed from the set of discovered URLs.

 Manage:
-The web server used by the script (cherrypy) then iterates the dictionary of discovered devices and renders a web page of CSS widge panels, one per device with toggle switches for each switch and also temp/humidity details on the device sensors.
+The script iterates the dictionary of discovered devices and  renders a web page of CSS widget panels, one per device with toggle switches for each switch and also temp/humidity details on the device sensors.
 This acts as a dashboard of the current status of all devices.

 If you click on a dashboard switch to toggle, a background GET passes the device name, switch name and desired state to the webserver which looks up the device URL and then issues